slu-openGIS/stldata/README.md

 ### Data Tables

-The package currently contains seven data tables stored as tibbles with quanitative data about the city:
+The package currently contains eight data tables stored as tibbles with quanitative data about the city:

 -   `stl_tbl_asthma` - current asthma prevalence in 2014 by census tract via [Centers for Disease Control 500 Cities Project](https://www.cdc.gov/500cities/)
 -   `stl_tbl_income` - 2010 and 2015 median income estimates via the American Community Survey, by census tract